mt-22/mt-portfolio-client/api/README.md

 ## Function Details

-The contact form function (`contact.ts`) handles POST requests and:
+The contact form function (`contact.ts`) exports individual HTTP method handlers:

+1. `POST` - Handles contact form submissions:
-1. Validates the input data
+   - Validates the input data
-2. Sends a notification email to your CONTACT_EMAIL address with the user's message
+   - Sends a notification email to your CONTACT_EMAIL address with the user's message
-3. Sends a confirmation email to the user
+   - Sends a confirmation email to the user
-4. Uses the FROM_EMAIL environment variable (or noreply@marshalltaylor.org by default) as the sender address for both emails
+   - Uses the FROM_EMAIL environment variable (or noreply@marshalltaylor.org by default) as the sender address for both emails
+2. `GET` - Returns a simple message indicating the API endpoint is working
+3. `OPTIONS` - Handles CORS preflight requests

 ## Testing